edinburgh-napier/set09121/labs/lab5/pacman1.md

 In most game engines, the system that handles rendering things is usually the largest and arguably the most important.
 For us, we only need to pass what we want to draw to SFML and it handles it all.
 You can bet the internals window.draw() function is pretty damn impressive (it is, go and look).
 We don't *need* a complex rendering system on-top of, but we'll build something anyway, if only to point out how a more complex system would do things.
 If we weren't using SFML this is where things would get real complicated quickfast.

-Our Render system will have a simplified Render() function that will take in a sf::Drawable object (e.g sprite,shape,text), and add this to a list of things to render.
+Our Render system will have a simplified render() function that will take in a sf::Drawable object (e.g sprite,shape,text), and add this to a list of things to render.

 The big difference here is that things won't be rendered immediately.
-The list will be built up of objects as each Render() function is called on all the Entities.
+The list will be built up of objects as each render() function is called on all the Entities.

 Once this process completed, we sent it all to SFML all at once.